Introduction to Periodontics

 Quarters/Yr of Program: Autumn / 1

-This is the introductory didactic course in periodontology.
-It includes the clinical, histopathologic, and radiographic features of various periodontal diseases; principles of preventive periodontics; initial examination of the periodontium, and the classification and epidemiology of periodontal diseases.
+This lecture course introduces students to periodontology.
+It includes the clinical, histopathologic, and radiographic features of various periodontal diseases; principles of preventive periodontics; initial examination of the periodontium; and the classification and epidemiology of periodontal diseases.

 The student who successfully completes this course will be able to:

 1. List the normal structures of the periodontium.

 4. Describe local and systemic factors that contribute to the development of periodontal disease.

 5. Describe the role of microbial plaque, calculus, and tobacco use in the development of periodontal diseases.